6.4.1 Selecting text and elements

 MS Word Equivalent : Normal Font

-“Paragraph” this is the default choice of all basic text on the page.
-Essentially, it will apply a specific font, size and colour to the text which has been selected to be Paragraph style.
 In the editor screen, you may not see a great deal of difference between text which is Paragraph and text which is not Paragraph.
 You will however notice the difference when you look at the same information on the front of the website.
-This is because when the page is built at the time of viewing it, certain style rules are applied to information which has been wrapped with a Paragraph style.
+This is because when the page is rendered at the time of viewing it, certain format rules are applied to the text set as Paragraph format.
 The difference may be subtle but it is nevertheless important.

 6.4.16 Headings